-According to a national study conducted on behalf of the Financial Planning Standards Council (FPSC), women are significantly more likely than men to lose sleep over financial worries.
+According to a national study conducted on behalf of FP Canada, women are significantly more likely than men to lose sleep over financial worries.
 While the study found that 42 per cent of Canadians (excluding Quebecers) rank money as their greatest stress, 51 per cent of women, versus 40 per cent of men, are more likely to stay awake at night mulling over their financial woes.

 Health Canada places long-term stress on issues such as financial problems as a major contributor to adverse health complications.
 These can range from heart disease to mental health issues.
 Stress is also a risk factor in alcohol and substance abuse, as well as weight loss and gain.
 Stress has even been identified as a possible risk factor in Alzheimer’s disease.